 1/2 tsp salt

-1 large egg
+1 large egg3/4 cup sugar

 1 tbsp unsalted butter, melted

-1 tsp pur vanilla extract
+1 rounded cup sour cream1 tsp pur vanilla extract

 3/4 tsp finely grated lemon zest